 - Main first floor entrance

-- Table Tents: Contact Sheryl Tiedt x8303 to reserve 75 table tents in the Mensa, Den, & Konditorei.
+- Table tents: Contact the Dining Services Office (ext.
+8303) to reserve up to 118 table tents in the Mensa, Den, Zesty Orange, and Konditorei.
 Table tents need to be 4”x8”.
-Table tents must also be submitted to the Director of Campus Programming for approval of content and size (see above process for posters) and receive a stamp from the Office of Student Life.
+Table tents must also be submitted to the director of campus programming for approval of content and size (see above process for posters) and receive a stamp from the Student Life Office.

 - Posting flyers, leaflets, or other advertising materials on the windshields of vehicles in college parking lots is not permitted.